-3. CERTIFICATION OF FIELD PLACEMENT HOURS:

-(A) FIRST, SECOND, & THIRD LOG OF HOURS: Students must record all field placement hours (which will be uploaded to Canvas Week 7, Week 11 and Week 13).
+- 3. CERTIFICATION OF FIELD PLACEMENT HOURS: This is a 4-part process, which unfolds as follows: - (A) FIRST, SECOND, & THIRD LOG OF HOURS: Students must record all field placement hours (which will be uploaded to Canvas Week 7, Week 11, and Week 13).
 Credit will not be given for prior volunteer and/or paid employment prior to the beginning of this semester.
 Each Log of Hours will be completed & signed by the student, then approved by the student's site supervisor.
-Each these is due by the end that the assigned week (Sunday) by 11:59pm.
+Each of these is due by the end that the assigned week (Sunday) by 11:59pm.